 Hex Codes: #355070 | #6d597a | #b56576 | #e56b6f | #eaac8b

-By combining autumn-friendly tones that are all somewhat desaturated, this fall color palette increases the warmth level.
-By being a little easier on the eyes than brighter colors, the blend creates a feeling of tranquility as well as warmth.
+This fall color palette increases the warmth level by combining autumn-friendly tones that are all somewhat desaturated.
+Being a little easier on the eyes than brighter colors, the blend creates a feeling of tranquility as well as warmth.

 2. Peach + Tumbleweed + Charleston Green Fall Color Palette